 Who We Are

 We envision Hartford as the state’s leading talent hub, with our city’s young people well placed in careers and the cycle of poverty ended.
-We envision a city where leaders from all sectors share ownership of education outcomes and all students attain a post-secondary degree and enter the workforce ready.

 What We Do